Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Abstract

 \section{Abstract}

-Future missions like Roman, HabEx, and LUVOIR will directly image exoplanets in reflected light.
-While current near infrared direct imaging searches are only sensitive to young, self-luminous planets whose brightness is independent of their orbital phase, reflected light imaging will reveal changes in planet brightness over the course of an orbit due to phase variations.
-One of the first objectives will be determining the planet's orbit via astrometry, the projected position of the planet with respect to its host star in the sky plane.
-We show that phase variations can significantly improve the accuracy and precision of orbital retrieval with two or three direct images.
-This would speed up the classification of exoplanets and improve the efficiency of subsequent spectroscopic characterization.
-We develop a forward model to generate synthetic observations of the two dimensional position of the planet with respect to its host star on the sky plane, and the planet/star flux ratio.
-Synthetic data are fitted with Keplerian orbits and Henyey-Greenstein phase variations to retrieve orbital and phase parameters.
-For astrometric uncertainties of 0.01 AU in projected separation and flux ratio uncertainties of $10^{-12}$, using photometry in orbit retrieval improves the accuracy of semi-major axis by 47\% for two epochs and 61\% for three epochs if the phase curves have a known shape, but unknown amplitude.
-In the more realistic scenario where the shape and amplitude of the phase curve are a priori unknown, photometry still improves accuracy by 16\% for two epochs and 50\% for three.
+Future missions like Roman, HabEx, and LUVOIR will directly image exoplanets in reﬂected light.
+While current near-infrared direct imaging searches are only sensitive to young, self-luminous planets whose brightness is independent of their orbital phase, reﬂected light direct imaging will reveal changes in planet brightness throughout an orbit due to phase variations.
+One of the ﬁrst objectives will be determining the planet’s orbit via astrometry, the projected position of the planet with respect to its host star in the sky plane.
+We show that phase variations can signiﬁcantly improve the accuracy and precision of orbital retrieval with two or three direct images.
+This would speed up the classiﬁcation of exoplanets and improve the eﬃciency of subsequent spectroscopic characterization.
+We develop a forward model to generate synthetic observations of the two-dimensional astrometry and the planet/star ﬂux ratio.
+Synthetic data are ﬁtted with Keplerian orbits and Henyey-Greenstein phase variations to retrieve orbital and phase parameters.
+For astrometric uncertainties of 0.01 AU in projected separation and ﬂux ratio uncertainties of $10^{-12}$, using photometry in orbit retrieval improves the accuracy of semi-major axis by 47\% for two epochs and 61\% for three epochs if the phase curves have a known shape, but unknown amplitude.
+In a realistic scenario where phase curve shape and amplitude are a priori unknown, photometry improves accuracy by 16\% for two epochs and 50\% for three.
+In general, we find that if the planetary flux is measured to better than 10$\sigma$ at multiple epochs, it usefully contributes to orbit retrieval.